Parametric estimation and LAN property of the birth-death-move process with mutations: Simulations and data analysis

 We simulate in this section several trajectories of the BDMM process, for characteristics explained below, and we evaluate the quality of estimation of a parameter involved in the birth kernel.
 The chosen characteristics are motivated by the application that we will conduct in the next section, and are in line with previous studies by \cite{briane} and \cite{ronanfrederic}.
 We present them below without precisely detailing each value.

-The particles do not possess continuous marks, but can be of 6 different types, which correspond on one hand to 2 distinct particle natures (playing the role of Rab-11 type proteins and Langerin type proteins in the subsequent application), and on the other hand to 3 possible motion regimes: Brownian, sub-diffusive (according to an Ornstein-Uhlenbeck process), or super-diffusive (according to a Brownian motion with linear drift).
-Thus, the space $\M$ contains 6 different labels, but mutations will only be possible between motion regimes and not between the type of particles, see below.
+The particles are observed on the square $\Lambda=[-10,10]^2$.
+They do not possess continuous marks, but can be of 6 different types, which correspond on one hand to 2 distinct particle natures (playing the role of Rab-11 type proteins and Langerin type proteins in the subsequent application), and on the other hand to 3 possible motion regimes: Brownian, sub-diffusive (according to an Ornstein-Uhlenbeck process), or super-diffusive (according to a Brownian motion with linear drift).
+Thus, the space $\M$ contains 6 different labels, but mutations will only be possible between motion regimes and not between the type of particles.

 We assume that the movement of each particle is independent of the others and corresponds to one of the three aforementioned regimes.
 Birth rates are constant and differ only according to the Langerin or Rab-11 type.
 Death rates (also distinct for Langerin and Rab-11) are proportional to the number of particles present.
 Mutations correspond to a change in movement regime: their intensity is also constant.
 Regarding transitions, we assume that the death kernel is uniform: each particle has the same probability of disappearing when a death event occurs.
 For mutations, we follow the setting of Example~\ref{transitionmatrix}, i.e., these occur for any particle uniformly, according to a fixed transition matrix.
-Finally, for births, we assume that they generate an equiprobable Langerin or Rab-11 particle, with a diffusion regime respecting predetermined proportions.
+Finally, for births, we assume that they generate an equiprobable Langerin or Rab-11 particle, with an equiprobable motion regime.
 The Rab-11 type particles are then generated uniformly in $\Lambda$.
-For the Langerin type particles, we assume that given the pre-jump configuration $\x\in E$, they are generated according to the density $k_\beta^L(\x,.)$ defined for all $z\in\Lambda$ by
+For the Langerin type particles, we assume that given the pre-jump configuration $\x\in E$, they are generated according to the density $k_\beta^L(\x,.)$ defined for all $z\in\R^2$ by

 where $n_R(\x)$ denotes the number of existing Rab-11 particles and $z_i^R$ their spatial coordinates.
 This density is parametrized by $p\in [0,1]$ and $\sigma>0$.
 It is a convex combination between a mixture of normal distributions centered around the existing Rab-11 particles, with variance $ \sigma^2$, like in Example~\ref{mixture}, and a uniform distribution over $\Lambda$.
 The closer the parameter $p$ is to $1$, the more likely Langerin and Rab-11 particles will tend to be colocalized, and the smaller the standard deviation $ \sigma$ is, the stronger the proximity between the two types of particles will be.
 An illustration of this density is shown in Figure~\ref{figdensity}, for a given configuration of Rab-11 particles represented by red dots.